Phillip-England/staci/README.md

 ## Installation
 `staci` is not bundled.. yet.
 I will get to that.
-For now, simply copy `./static/js/staci.js` and paste it into your own project.
+For now, simply copy and paste [the code](https://github.com/Phillip-England/staci/blob/main/static/js/staci.js) into your project.

 ## Counter Example